 From the Grotli Mountain Hotel at the eastern part of the Old Strynefjell Mountain Road, there are short distances to the Geirangerfjord, the Strynefjell Mountain, the Stryn Summer Ski Centre and Lake Oppstryn.

 A choice is offered between high-standard apartments or simple cabins at Skjåk Turistheim at Skjåk, approximately a 40-minute drive from the Old Strynefjell Mountain Road.

 Between Stryn and Geiranger, at the western part of the Old Strynefjell Mountain Road, you will find Hotel Videseter.
 This is a base for experiences and activities on both sides of the Strynefjell Mountain.

 Read more about where to stay in the Nordfjord area and where to stay in the Jotunheimen area.

 Where to eat

-Skjåk Tourist Lodge is a producer of local meat specialities, and processor of local produce.
+Skjåk Turistheim is a producer of local meat specialities, and processor of local produce.